EstebanForge/codex-hub/README.md

 ### Single Workspace

-For rules to take effect on a single Workspace, you can put the initial rule on:
+For rules to take effect on a single Workspace, you can put the initial rule on this file in the root of your Workspace:

 `.windsurfrules`